puli/docs.puli.io/at-a-glance.rst

 Some resources - such as templates or configuration files - are needed by the web server only.
 Others - like CSS files and images - need to be placed in a public directory, where browsers can download them.
-We'll call these resources *web assets*.

 `Puli's Asset Plugin`_ provides a generic solution for this problem.
 With that plugin, you can map resources to paths in so-called *install targets*